Overview of Lender-Place Insurance Products, Markets and Issues

 Lender-placed insurance, also known as “creditor-placed” or “force-placed” insurance is an insurance policy placed by a bank or mortgage servicer on a home when the homeowners’ own property insurance may have lapsed or where the bank deems the homeowners’ insurance insufficient.
 All mortgages require borrowers to maintain adequate homeowners insurance on their property.
 Borrowers can fail to maintain the required coverage for a variety of reasons—cancellation, a withdrawal by their existing insurer, or even just a simple oversight.
 However, if the policy lapses or is canceled and the borrower does not secure a replacement policy, most mortgages allow the lender to purchase insurance for the home and “force-place” it.
 These standard provisions allow the lender to protect its financial interest in the property (its collateral) if a calamity occurs.

-The practice of lender-placed insurance has recently attracted increased media coverage.
+The practice of lender-placed insurance has attracted increased media coverage in recent years.
 The attention has primarily focused on the rates charged for lender-placed insurance policies and whether insurers and lenders are making “excess” profits on this line of business.
 Typically, the lender-placed insurance premiums are significantly higher than the property insurance the borrower could have purchased on their own.
 In addition to being more expensive, the lender-placed insurance policy also has limited coverage.
 For example, these policies generally do not cover personal items or owner liability.
 If a borrower does not pay the lender-placed insurance policy premium, they could be at risk of foreclose.

 Concern have also been raised over whether the growing use of lender-placed insurance is “reverse competition,” where the lender chooses the coverage provider and amount, yet the consumer is obligated to pay the cost of coverage.
 Reverse competition is a market condition that tends to drive up premium prices to the consumers, as the lender is not motivated to select the lowest price for coverage since the cost is born by the borrower.
 Normally competitive forces tend to drive down costs for consumers.
 However, in this case, the lender is motivated to select coverage from an insurer looking out for the lender’s interest rather than the borrower.